syl20bnr/spacemacs-elpa-mirror/gnu/auctex-readme.txt

 edited text).

 If you are using the 'desktop' package, previews will remain from one session to the next as long as you don't kill your buffer.
-If you are using XEmacs, you will probably need to upgrade the package to the newest one; things are being fixed just as I am writing this.

 4 Basic modes of operation
 **************************